0xdefaceme/whitepaper/README.md

 For a contract owner, the situation is equally tricky.
 (1) Bounty programs are often run before a contract gets deployed.
 After deployment, the contract quite literally _becomes_ the bounty [8].
-(2) As seen recently, audits can only limit decrease the risk of vulnerabilities but not totally eradicate them [footnote 4].
+(2) As seen recently, audits can only limit the risk of vulnerabilities but not totally eradicate them [footnote 4].
 (3) And as stated before, successful attacks to deployed contracts are often businesses' worst-case scenarios, going so far as to the total shutdown of the operation (see: The DAO) [2].

 In all of this, the contract users are probably off worst.
 They potentially use all their funds and often have no way to participate in the governance